 A Letter from the Department Head

 Welcome to the Department of Biological Sciences!
-It has been my privilege to oversee our departmental community as Department Head for the past two years.
-Let me share my enthusiasm as I summarize some recent advances in our research and educational missions.
+It is a privilege to serve as Department Head because of the passion of my colleagues for our educational and research missions.
+Let me share my enthusiasm by summarizing some recent advances and accomplishments from the department.

 Aaron P. Mitchell, Ph.D.

 Dr. Frederick A. Schwertz Distinguished Professor of Life Sciences